francisdanc/mlib/README.md

 ## MLib

 MLib is my own personal machine learning library.
 I've begun building this solely for learning purposes and plan to expand on it with several different machine learning algorithms.
-Currently there are some errors in the xor example, the training converges at an MSE of around 0.25 indicating that it is not properly learning the input patterns.
-To improve this
-I intend to add a bias to the network.

 ## Building a model
 Building a model is quite simple in MLib the first step is to import the ncessary libraries: